 On the Midi and Globals settings windows, click on the input port device on the instrument line.
 For both the Input port and Output port on the instrument line, you must select Port 2 on Osmose.
 The port is called ‘Osmose Haken/Port 2’ on macOS and ‘MIDIIN2/MIDIOUT2 (Osmose)’ on Windows computers:

-ℹ️On a Mac, depending on the language set, these ports could also be called Osmose Anschluss 2 (German) or Osmose Puerto 2 (Spanish) etc.
+ℹ️On a Mac, the MIDI ports' names may be different depending on your system language.
+They may also be called Osmose Anschluss 2 (German) or Osmose Puerto 2 (Spanish) etc.